WidkidoneR2/dotfiles/COMPLETE_GUIDE.md

-# 🌲 Omarchy - Complete System Guide
+# 🌲 Omarchy-FAELIGHT FOREST - Complete System Guide

 > **The definitive guide to understanding, using, and mastering your Omarchy system.**